justinyhuang/yams/README.md

     - supported function codes
     - supported registers/coils and their values
     - overlapping of coil and register is supported
+    - support user defined server behavior triggered by register/coil writes:
+      With this feature enabled: YAMS will share the register/coil data with a user program via data (yaml) files.
+      Each time a register/coil is updated, the user specified program will be invoked to update the register/coil data based on user-defined logic, as long as the external program writes the new data back to the files, YAMS will pick up the new data and continue running.
 - Modbus client behaviors:
     - requests to send to server(s)
     - support repeated request (single/multi request repeat)